Tokyo National Museum 東京国立博物館

 Located in Ueno Park , Tokyo National Museum is best reached from Ueno Station.
-Ueno Station is on the JR Yamanote Line, four stops from Tokyo Station , and a subway stop on the Tokyo Metro Hibiya and Ginza lines.
+Ueno Station is on the JR Yamanote Line, four stops from Tokyo Station , and a subway stop on the Tokyo Metro Hibiya Line and Ginza Line.

 The most extensive collection of Japanese art treasures

-Around 4,000 of these artifacts are on display at any given time.
+Around 3,000 of these artifacts are on display at any given time.
 It would take more than 20 well-timed visits to see a majority of the artifacts in its collection.
-But the collection is so comprehensive that no matter how little or how much you know about Japan, you'll see extraordinary things here.
+The collection is so comprehensive that no matter how little or how much you know about Japan, it's certain you'll see extraordinary objects here.

 All things samurai

-Many parts of the museum are devoted to samurai; in particular, exhibits featuring swords and samurai armor.
-The collection includes spectacular pieces and artifacts used by common samurai, and the displays explain in detail how these differ from those used by the elite and ruling classes.
+Many exhibits at the museum are related to samurai, and feature swords and samurai armor in particular.
+The collection includes spectacular objects and artifacts used by ordinary samurai, and the displays explain in detail how these differ from those used by the elite and ruling classes.

-Areas devoted to Noh and Kabuki, the tea ceremony and Buddhism show further how craftsmanship and artisans contributed greatly to Japanese history, commerce and culture.
+In the sections devoted to Noh and Kabuki, tea ceremony, and Buddhism, you can learn how craftsmanship and artisans contributed greatly to Japanese history, commerce, and culture.

 Stroll through the museum's extensive grounds

-The museum's main building is large, but the museum complex comprises six buildings with many big enough to be considered museums in their own right.
-Even if you don't have time to visit each, at least take the time to walk around to see the architecture.
+The museum complex comprises six galleries, including the Japanese Gallery (Honkan), and each is large enough to be a museum in its own right.
+Even if you don't have time to enter each gallery, at least take the time to walk around to see the architecture.

-If you're lucky, the Japanese garden behind the main building will be open.
-Generally open to the public in the spring and late autumn to early winter, the garden boasts five different traditional teahouses.
+The Japanese garden behind the main building is open to the public.
+The garden has five traditional tea houses.
 Some can be booked for tea ceremonies, haiku readings, and other special events.